lunatrop/org-make/README.md

 # org-make
-Create and edit html, react and JSON files with previewing in realtime.
+Create and edit HTML, CSS, JSX and JSON files in real-time using org-mode.

 # org-mode to JSON